alex-lt-kong/cuda-motion/README.md

 1. Detect image change (i.e., "motion") from a video feed and record videos during the periods when a motion event happens;
-1. Provide various inter-process communication methods for downstream programs to consume live images from different types of cameras easily, so that downstream programs don't have implement their own version of video feed handling repetitively.
+1. Provide various inter-process communication methods for downstream programs to consume live images from different types of cameras easily so that downstream programs don't have to implement their own version of video feed handling repetitively.

 ## Dependencies